 Have Flu-Like Symtpomes?
-Why You Should Just Stay Home & Tips to Stay Safe at the Workplace by Purdue University
+Why You Should Just Stay Home & Tips to Stay Safe at the Workplace Family Health

 At least 10,000 Americans have died since October from the flu, according to the Centers for Disease Control and Prevention’s (CDC) latest influenza update released Friday (January 31, 2020).
 One Purdue University public health expert says that number should alarm people, and it’s now more important than ever to get a flu shot – especially as the world grapples with the unknowns of the coronavirus.